kdingin/kdingin/README.md

 ### Hi there 👋
+Backend developer with a passion for technology and constant improvement.
+Let's shape the future through code!
 <!--
 **kdingin/kdingin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.